 7. Check in with your Presbytery.

-As this has a direct impact on your call and ministry, we must have your presbytery’s authorization.
+As this has a direct impact on your call and ministry, we must have your presbytery’s approval to seek a call as a federal chaplain.
 Active Duty Chaplaincy and Veteran Affairs Chaplaincy are considered “specialized ministry.”
 Reserve and National Guard ministry also create issues that need to be negotiated if you are pastoring in a church, such as what happens if you are called to extended active duty in case of a national emergency.
 Please make sure you are talking with appropriate individuals at your presbytery regarding this process.
 In most cases, it would be the Committee on Ministry or its equivalent, in some in may be the stated clerk or presbyter executive.

 8. Interview Process.